-The CSTEP Program is designed for New York State residents who belong to groups historically underrepresented in scientific, technical, health-related, or licensed professions or who are economically disadvantaged, and who demonstrate interest in, and potential for, a CSTEP-targeted profession.
-CSTEP students must be enrolled full-time and be in good academic standing in an approved scientific, technical, health-related, pre-professional or professional undergraduate or graduate program of study and must be:
+The CSTEP Program is designed for New York State residents who belong to groups historically underrepresented in scientific, technical, health-related or licensed professions or who are economically disadvantaged, and who demonstrate interest in, and potential for, a CSTEP-targeted profession.
+CSTEP students must be enrolled full time and be in good academic standing in an approved scientific, technical, health-related, preprofessional or professional undergraduate or graduate program of study.
+They must:

-- A Minority (African-American/Black, Hispanic/Latino, Native American or Alaskan Native) or Demonstrate Economic Disadvantage
+- be a minority (African American/Black, Hispanic/Latino, Native American or Alaskan Native) or demonstrate economic disadvantage,

-- Enrolled full-time at Brooklyn College (undergraduates and graduates)
+- be enrolled full time at Brooklyn College (undergraduates and graduates),

 - have a minimum grade point average of 2.70, and

 - be enrolled in a department that leads to licensure in a profession that requires New York State license, including Health and Nutrition Sciences, Biology, Chemistry, Physics, Psychology, Sociology, Accounting, Economics, Engineering, Political Science, Speech Communication, and Education (math and science).